EMRahman/PiOrder/README.md

 A: For customers, a paper receipt is still common.
 For chefs in the kitchen, paper has value in a kitchen environment.
 [An interesting discussion here](http://www.cheftalk.com/t/69312/for-those-in-professional-kitchens-ticket-taking-expediting).

 Q: How much does this cost roughly?
-A: Approx £545 for the hardware, then £45/year for Web Hosting, £50/year for thermal papers and £30/month for Telehphone & Internet.
+A: Approx £545 for the hardware, then £65/year for Web Hosting (host, domain and SSL certificate), £50/year for thermal papers and £30/month for Telehphone & Internet.
 The internet can of course be shared with customers as a service.

 | Item            | Cost           |